Embroidermodder/embroidermodder.github.io/content/_index.md

 The _Embroidermodder 2_ project is a collection of small software utilities for manipulating, converting and creating embroidery files in all major embroidery machine formats.
-The program \textit{Embroidermodder 2} itself is a larger graphical user interface (GUI) which is at the heart of the project.
+The program _Embroidermodder 2_ itself is a larger graphical user interface (GUI) which is at the heart of the project.

 The tools and associated documents are: